Certifiable Alignment of GNSS and Local Frames via Lagrangian Duality: Certifiable alignment

 Although GNSS provides consistent measurement, its signal could degenerate in blocked environments including urban canyons and forests.
-Therefore, it is necessary to analyze the duality gap under poor observability conditions.
-Inspired by some robotic researches, such as \cite{lv_observability-aware_2022,giamou_certifiably_2019}, it is important to analyze the observability to guarantee the existence of solution.
-Existing works have shown the benefit of redundant constraints on strong duality \cite{dumbgen_globally_2024,briales_convex_2017}.
+Therefore, it is necessary to analyze the rank-tightness under poor observability conditions.
+Inspired by some robotic researches, such as\cite{lv_observability-aware_2022,giamou_certifiably_2019}, it is important to analyze the observability to guarantee the existence of a unique solution.
+Existing works have shown the benefit of redundant constraints on strong duality\cite{dumbgen_globally_2024,briales_convex_2017}.
 However, this is based on that observability is fulfilled.
-However, the relationship between redundant constraints and observability is still unclear.
-Here we focus on the necessary conditions for observability and discuss about the minimum requirements for satellite visibility and motion of the carrier.
+Therefore, we have to guarantee the observability to be the basis of the relaxation tightness.
+Here we analyze the necessary conditions for observability and discuss about the minimum requirements for satellite visibility and motion of the carrier.

-\begin{lemma}[Necessary conditions of observability with redundant constraints] The unknown variables in problem (\ref{equ:dual}) with redundant constraints is observable with the Hessian matrix's degree of freedom (DOF) $\ge4$.
-To obtain instantaneous alignment, we need at least 2 satellites and velocity along 2 axis. \end{lemma} \begin{proof} Given a bundle of Doppler measurements and ephemeris, we can get
+\begin{lemma}[Necessary conditions of observability with redundant constraints] The unknown variables in problem (\ref{equ:dual}) with redundant constraints is observable with the coefficient matrix's degree of freedom (DOF) $\ge4$.
+To obtain instantaneous alignment, we need at least 2 satellites and velocity along 2 axis. \end{lemma}